catalyst-cooperative/pudl/docs/new_dataset.rst

 process works, and sanity checking the data itself.
 This is somewhat different than traditional software testing, since we're not just testing our code -- we're also trying to make sure that the data is in good shape.
 Those exhaustive tests are currently only run locally.
-Less extensive tests that are meant to just check that the code is still working correctly need to be integrated into the ``test/travis_ci_test.py`` module, which downloads a small sample of each dataset for use in testing.
+See :ref:`testing` for more details.